neurobioinfo/scrnabox/docs/FAQ.md

 ## How to skip the integration step
 If you only have a single sample in the case, there is no need for the integration step; once you run step 4, go to step 6 and add `par_skip_step5='YES'` to the step 6 parameter, `/job_info/parameters/step6_par.txt`.

+## Can we run without cellraanger.
+if you have the matrix file, .......